 Enter your password when asked to proceed with the installation.

 After this, you will have to install the GNOME shell extension for your browser.
 For this, go to the extensions.gnome.org and click on the link that says “Click here to install browser extension”.
-We’ve linked the extensions for Chrome, Firefox and Opera below for your convenience.
+We’ve linked the extensions for Chrome, and Firefox below for your convenience.

-Quickly Change Audio Output Device on Ubuntu (GNOME)
+Switch Audio Output Device to HDMI on Ubuntu (GNOME)

 Now that GNOME shell extension is enabled, install the Sound Input & Output Device Chooser extension by kgshank from the GNOME shell extensions website.
 You can use the link provided below.